tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

     and you see that the discovery process consumes notable CPU % on routers and storages.
 In that case it may be wise to turn off the discovery when there is no rebalancing in the cluster.
-And turn it on for new routers, as well as for all routers when a rebalancing is started.
+And turn it on for new routers, as well as for all routers when rebalancing is started.

 .. _router_api-info: